 The Mehraban Guiv Zoroastrian Temple is now a very busy center for the Fasli and Shahenshai Muktads, Gahambars, jashans, navjote and “sudreh pushin” ceremonies, weddings, post funeral prayers, as well as for youth sports, library, religion classes for children and adults and for the activities of the ZSO sponsored “First Zoroastrian – 100th Toronto Scout Group” meetings.

-Click here to view ZSO Constitution, By-Laws and Code of Conduct file in PDF format.
+Click here to view ZSO Constitution, By-Laws and Code of Conduct.